-This isn’t the same old fundraising.
-In the past, we raised money by simply asking.
+This isn’t the same old fundrasing.
+In the past, we raised money by simply asking through crowdfunding sites.

 We asked through the mail.
 We asked in person.
 We asked at events.
 And we raised money.

 Today, there are more nonprofits than ever, which means more people than ever are doing the asking.
 The competition is heavy.

 On top of that, donors are more savvy.
 They know good fundraising when they see it.
 And they’re steering clear of the bad stuff.

 They’re tired of being “hit up” for money.
 They expect more.
 They want to see a good return on their investment in your organization.
 They want satisfaction from their giving experience.